MumtazO/your-project-directory/design_recipe.md

 For each example you create as a test, implement the behaviour that allows the function to return the right value for the given arguments.

 Then return to step 3 until you have addressed the problem you were given.
 You may also need to revise your design, for example if you realise you made a mistake earlier.

+CHALLENGE

+1. Describe the Problem

+As a user
+So that I can keep track of my tasks
+I want to check if a text includes the string #TODO.

+2. Design the Function Signature

+The name of the function.
+# function name: task_tracker

+- What parameters it takes, their names and data types.
+# Arguments: one text
+# data type: string

+- What it returns and the data type of that value.
+# return data type = return a string that confirms the text includes #TODO

+- Any other side effects it might have.
+# if it's not a string, returns error message

+3. Create Examples as Tests
+task_tracker("#TODO"): => "this task is still pending"

+task_tracker("done"): => "this is not pending"

+task_tracker(5): => "This is not a string!"

+task_tracker("TODO"): => "this is not pending"

+4. Implement the Behaviour
+For each example you create as a test, implement the behaviour that allows the function to return the right value for the given arguments.

+Then return to step 3 until you have addressed the problem you were given.
+You may also need to revise your design, for example if you realise you made a mistake earlier.